Alexandra-Georgiana/Connect-Four/README.md

 -After the game ends, the screen turns gray, and options to play again or return to the menu appear.

 ## Graphics and Sound
-- All graphic elements in this project were created by me using **Krita**.
+- I created all graphic elements in this project using **Krita**.
-- The sounds and music used in this project come from open-source materials on YouTube and are used in accordance with their respective licenses.
+- The sounds and music used in this project come from open-source materials on YouTube and are used following their respective licenses.